-Problem management is the practice of resolving the root causes of incidents.
+Problem management is the practice of resolving the root causes of incidents and relating mutiple incidents to the detected problem.
 These can be understood through an examination of incidents, feedback from customers and change requests.

 Minimum: Schedule monthly round table discussions with your team to review statistics, discuss trends, change requests, known errors, fixes, and classifications.
 Make everyone a problem manager, assign them problems, let them find root causes and develop the actions that will minimize impacts.